roocs/rook/docs/source/configuration.rst

 --------------------

-After checking whether original files can be returned, Rook estimates the dataset's timesteps per year and sizes subset batches toward a configurable number of timesteps.
-Configure the target and year limits in ``roocs.ini``:
+After checking whether original files can be returned, Rook estimates the dataset's timesteps per year and decoded bytes per timestep.
+It applies both a configurable timestep ceiling and an approximate process-memory ceiling; the stricter target determines the batch length.
+Configure the targets and year limits in ``roocs.ini``:

 .. code-block:: ini

    [subset:batching]
    target_timesteps = 2000
+   memory_limit = 4GB
    min_batch_years = 1
    max_batch_years = 10
    merge_outputs = true
    merge_target_size = 200MB

+``memory_limit`` defaults to ``4GB`` and can be set by deployment tooling to match the Slurm job allocation.
+The estimate reserves half of that limit for Xarray, Dask, and NetCDF writer overhead.
+It is a planning aim rather than a hard runtime memory limit.
+If one minimum-size batch exceeds the aim, Rook still uses ``min_batch_years``.

 When a request produces multiple small batches, Rook merges consecutive files by using the first batch's on-disk size to estimate how many batches fit within